G-Qadir9988/terraform-devops-project/README.md

 terraform init

-3. Deploy the dev EnvironmentTo deploy the Development environment, you must create and select the dev workspace.Bash# 1.
-Create the dev workspace (this requires the DynamoDB lock table to work!) terraform workspace new dev
+### 3. Deploy the dev EnvironmentTo deploy the Development environment, you must create and select the dev workspace.Bash

+# 1. Create the dev workspace (this requires the DynamoDB lock table to work!)
+terraform workspace new dev

 # 2. Push the code to GitHub (Triggering the pipeline)